Jojeker/basejmp-thesis/notes/basebands/related-work/overview.md

     2. Or actively
     3. Or a combination (cf. [5Gbasechecker](./ota-fuzzing/5gbasechecker.md))
 - b) Generate the state-machine from the specification (cf. [Hermes](./static-analysis/hermes.md))
-- c) Replay like for OTA-fuzzin
+- c) Replay like for OTA-fuzzing against a real base-station implementation